(Last Updated: 8/23/2021)

-Hazardous Waste.
-Drop-Off Recycling.
-Includes car, truck, mobile home, RV, boat, airplane, wheelchair, lawn mower, or utility vehicle batteries labeled as "lead acid wet-cell" or "lead acid gel-cell" and having a capacity of 6 or more volts.
+Includes car, truck, mobile home, RV, boat, airplane, wheelchair, lawn mower, or utility vehicle batteries labeled lead acid wet-cell or lead acid gel-cell and having a capacity of 6 or more volts.

 Information listed here is for household items only.
 View business, non-profit, and agency information.

-Bring your old vehicle battery for recycling when you purchase a new one at an auto parts store.
-If you do not return your old battery, state law requires retailers to charge you $5.00 or more.
-If you forget to bring your old battery, you have 30 days to return to the same store with proof of purchase to reclaim the $5.00 charge.
+Auto parts stores: Bring your old vehicle battery when you purchase a new one at an auto parts store.
+If you don't return your old battery, state law requires retailers to charge you at least $5.
+If you forget to bring your old battery, you have 30 days to return to the same store with proof of purchase to reclaim the charge.

 Scrap metal recyclers and gas stations: Some local businesses will pay a few bucks for your used vehicle batteries.
 Look for signs outside the business.